 Safety of our participants, staff, volunteers, ski and snowboard instructors and our community remains our number one priority.

 With that in mind, everyone participating in CAMO programs must have a Covid 19 vaccination.
+Proof of vaccination is required.
+Each participant must send in a copy of their vaccination card.

 What that means for travel and lodging for disabled veterans participating in CAMO programs: